Jesya-o/gamified-mfa/README.md

 ---

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is proprietary.
+All rights are reserved.
+For inquiries, contact [github.com/Jesya-o](https://github.com/Jesya-o).

 ---